headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 #### 4. Project Setup

-**Attention**: this plugin can only work with a **Maven** based project as it requires some information that are otherwise not attainable.
+This plugin works both with **Maven** or with a plain IntelliJ project as long as OSGi Modules **Jar** files are created correctly. **Maven** for sure it the easiest way to handle a Sling / AEM project but that is not required anymore.

+**Attention**: IntelliJ has no way to generate a ZIP file based on resources so to create an Sling Package.
+It will deploy the content but **not create** a package.

-**Note**: there is a checkbox called **Default** below the Connection name and description.
-If checked the plugin will do the **Connect in Run Mode** right when IntelliJ is started to that user can start working on that project right away.
+**Note**: there is a checkbox called **Load By Default** below the Connection name and description.
+If one is selected then the plugin will do the **Connect in Run or Debug Mode** right when IntelliJ is started to that user can start working on that project right away.
 Keep in mind that the **Sling or AEM Server** must be started at that time otherwise the connection will fail and must be executed manually later.

 To deploy and debug the remote AEM server the plugin needs to know which sever to connect to, user and password etc. For that the user needs to create at least one **Server Configuration**.
 It is possible to have multiple server configurations and to deploy to each of them separately even though only one at a given time.